What is the European Biocidal Products Regulation (EU) 528/2012?

 Rest of the World

-Citriodiol® based products for dermal application to humans have been approved by the regulatory authorities in a number of countries including the USA, Australia, Spain, Sweden and the Netherlands.
+Citriodiol® based products for dermal application to humans have been approved by the regulatory authorities in a number of countries including the USA, Australia, Spain, Italy, Sweden and the Netherlands.
 Please contact us for further information about any of these countries, or if you have any questions regarding other countries not listed here.
 We will be able to discuss with you how best to achieve your regulatory goals.

 Scroll to top